Config and Local State

 Use oat config get tools.<pack> when you need an explicit installed-capability signal for workflows or troubleshooting.

-When archive settings are configured, completion uploads dated archive snapshots to S3 and exports dated summary snapshots into the configured summary reference directory.
+When archive settings are configured, completion uploads dated archive snapshots to S3, exports dated summary snapshots into the configured summary reference directory, and lets oat-wrap-up write tracked wrap-up reports into the configured wrap-up directory.

 Use these reference pages for file ownership and schema details: